Descendants (2015 film): Cast

-Additionally, Judith Maxie portrays Queen Leah, Princess Audrey's grandmother.
+Additionally, Judith Maxie portrays Queen Leah, Audrey's grandmother, Reese Alexander portrays Coach Jenkins, the coach at Auradon Prep, Jonathan Holmes portrays Mr. Deley, the science teacher at Auradon Prep, and Stephanie Bennett portrays Snow White, who works as a television reporter.

 Production

 On December 12, 2013, Disney Channel announced the production of the film and released the plot outline.
-Kenny Ortega, a director who has previously worked with Disney Channel on the High School Musical trilogy, was announced to be directing the film.
+Kenny Ortega, a director who had previously worked with Disney Channel on the High School Musical trilogy, was announced to be directing the film.
 The script was written by Josann McGibbon and Sara Parriott.
 Filming began in the spring of 2014.
-Filming took place in Vancouver and in locations such as Hatley Castle and the British Columbia Parliament Buildings in Victoria, Canada.
+Filming took place in Vancouver and in locations such as Hatley Castle and the British Columbia Parliament Buildings in Victoria, British Columbia, Canada.
 The costumes were designed by Kara Saun.

 Broadcast

 Descendants made its debut on Family Channel in Canada on July 31, 2015, simultaneously with the United States.
 It was also the last Disney Channel Original Movie to air in Canada on Family after the launch of a Disney Channel there.
 The film premiered on August 1, 2015 on Disney Channel in Australia and New Zealand and on September 25, 2015 on Disney Channel in the United Kingdom and Ireland.
 In the Middle East and Africa, the film premiered on September 18, 2015 on the English feed of Disney Channel.
 It premiered in Turkey on October 17, 2015 on Disney Channel.